 Alignment to the Australian Code for the Responsible Conduct for Research

-- Module 1: The Responsible Conduct of Research is dedicated to setting out and explaining the principles and responsibilities of the Code, as well as explaining the wider context of responsible research.
+- Module 1: The Responsible Conduct of Research explores the principles and responsibilities of the Code, as well as presenting the wider context of responsible research.
 It includes an interactive diagram that presents how the principles and responsibilities of the Code are interconnected.

 This programme is for:

 Suitable for postgraduate students, postdoctoral researchers, and early-career researchers across five key disciplines (Arts & Humanities, Engineering, Natural Science, Social Science, and Biomedical Science)